AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/23.2-release-activity/23-2-admin-enhancements.md

 * **Copy a field**: You can now copy existing fields by clicking on the Copy icon on the fields directly from the canvas.

+* **Use a Default section**: If the form creator has not added a section at the top of the form, a Default section is now visible in the canvas, so that users can adjust the permissions for fields that have no custom section assigned.

 * **Change the size for Descriptive text**: You can now assign small, medium, or large sizes to Descriptive text fields.
-You can also use them on the same row with other fields.
+You can also use them on the same row with other fields. <span style="color: #ff0000;"> Changing the size for the descriptive text has been delayed temporarily but is coming soon.</span></li>

-* **Use a Default section**: If the form creator has not added a section at the top of the form, a Default section is now visible in the canvas, so that users can adjust the permissions for fields that have no custom section assigned.

 For more information, see [Form designer overview](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/form-designer-overview.md).<!--link is to new article-->